The purchasing power of the French hard hit, despite the extent of state support

 Posted Feb 22 2023 at 06:19 PM

 Anti-inflation basket in supermarkets, request for a gesture from Total on the price of diesel at the pump… In the midst of a storm over pension reform, the question of purchasing power continues to preoccupy the government.
 Rightly, if we believe the study published this Wednesday by the French Observatory of Economic Conditions (OFCE).
-This shows that the shock suffered since the end of 2021 constitutes an attack, unprecedented since 1990, on the standard of living of the French, even though it could have been even more brutal without the billions poured out by the State.
+This shows that the shock suffered since the end of 2021 constitutes an attack, unprecedented since 1990, on the standard of living of the French, even though it might have been even more brutal without the billions poured out by the State.

 The OFCE has thus calculated that the reduction in purchasing power should be between 1.2% and 2% at the end of 2023 compared to the situation at the end of 2021.
 This represents a drop of 120 to 190 euros per consumption unit ( economists’ way of taking household composition into account) and by quarter.